markstringer-dti/markstringer-dti.github.io/dti.md

 ### Why me?
 So why should you listen to me?
 Well, I've been working in the software development industry since 1994.
 First as a developer, writing software for oil companies, the military and then a new-fangled thing called the internet.
 Then I worked as a researcher, first for Xerox, then for Cambridge University.

 Working for Xerox gave me my first experience of project management.
 I think they gave me the project management job because they'd seen how well I could write code.
 I managed a couple of German guys who were writing code for the first "smart" phone - the Nokia 9000.
 This was a really dumb phone.
-It had the same operating system as some sewing machines and it was a nightmare to write anything for it.
+It had the same operating system as some sewing machines and it was very difficult to write anything for it.

 Working for Cambridge University gave me my first experience of using iterative, user centred design.
 We designed a system to help school kids put together discursive arguments.
 The funding was for an interface that was tangible, an interface that you could touch, pick up.
 This project taught me a lot.